 'The book is a tour de force.'
 H.R.H.
 The Prince of Wales

 'This is one of the most inspiring books I have ever seen.
-It captures with beautiful words and pictures a side of humanity that is rarely visible to many living in modern industrial societies.'
+It captures with beautiful words and pictures a side of humanity that is rarely visible to many living in modern industrial societies.
+Not only does it convey another way of looking at the world, but demonstrates how the monoculture of western consumerism has, in the pursuit of material gain, lost so much.'
 Tony Juniper, Prince of Wales's Rainforest Project

 'The book is beautiful.'
 Sir Mark Rylance, Actor

 ''We are One' is a beautiful, thought-provoking anthology.'
 Zac Goldsmith, MP